someonesdad1/help/README.md

 Collection of plain text help files (use with vim for fast navigation)

 To use:  run the build.py script.
 This will populate the 'output' directory with the help files.
-Run build.py with an argument and it will tell you how to set things up to use with vim.
-When things are set up properly, open the output/index.hlp file.
+Run 'build.py -h' to see how to set things up to use with vim.
+When things are set up properly, open the output/index.hlp file in vim.
 Position the cursor on a word and press ^] to jump to the associated help file.

-I used python 3.7.12 to test the scripts in this repository.
+This should build with python 3.7 or later.

 # Notes